Azure/iotedge-lorawan-starterkit/README.md

 An Azure deployment template is available to deploy all the required Azure infrastructure and get you started quickly.
 If you'd rather deploy it manually please jump directly into the [do it yourself section](/LoRaEngine).

-### Prequisites
+### Prerequisites

-Currently, the template work only with ARM based gateways, like a Raspberry Pi, support for x86 will be added in a future release. (you could actually already deploy it for intel by following the instructions in the [do it yourself section](/LoraEngine))
+Currently, the template work only with ARM based gateways, like a Raspberry Pi, support for x86 will be added in a future release. (you could actually already deploy it for Intel by following the instructions in the [do it yourself section](/LoraEngine))
 The template was tested to work on the following gateway types:

 - [Seeed Studio LoRa LoRaWAN Gateway - 868MHz/915MHz Kit with Raspberry Pi 3](https://www.seeedstudio.com/LoRa-LoRaWAN-Gateway-868MHz-Kit-with-Raspberry-Pi-3-p-2823.html)